eleanorfrajka/ifmeo/content/post/20-12-01-wowchemy-prize/index.md

 ---
-title: Richard Hendricks Wins First Place in the Wowchemy Prize
+title: Initiation of the Experimental Oceanography group
-date: 2020-12-01
+date: 2021-07-01
 ---

-Congratulations to Richard Hendricks for winning first place in the Wowchemy Prize.
+First post and establishment of the Experimental Oceanography/Experimentelle Ozeanographie group at the Institut für Meereskunde.

 <!--more-->